 It functions as a Primary stain.
 To stain a mycobacterium, one needs a special stain like ZNCF.
 An ordinary stain cannot stain the mycobacterial cells.
 ZNCF stain has a phenolic base and a carbol fuschin dye.
 A phenolic base of ZNCF shows a high affinity toward the lipid content.

 Thus, ZNCF dye can solubilize the lipoidal material in the cell wall and stain the cell red.
 Due to high lipid content, a mycobacterial cell wall is less permeable.
 So, a phenol base increases the cell permeability, by which a cell allows the stain to penetrate.

 Thus, acid-fast bacteria will retain the colour of the primary stain and appear red.
-In contrast to this, non-acid fast bacteria lack a large amount of lipid content, as a result of which the cells lose the colour of primary stain and decolourize.
+In contrast to this, non-acid fast bacteria lack a large amount of lipid content.
+As a result, the cells lose the colour of primary stain and decolourize.

 Acid-fast staining is based upon the principle of staining the bacterial cell relative to their cell wall differences.
 The cells of Mycobacteria species appear red, whereas non-acid fast bacteria appear blue.
 A smear is subjected to heat after staining with Zeihl Neelson Carbol fuschin.
 During steam, carbol fuschin penetrates the bacterial cell.
 All the cells appear red after 2-3 minutes because a primary stain (carbol fuschin) is added at several intervals during the steaming process to prevent cell drying.

 After this, a decolourizer (3% HCl) is added to the smear.
 Now, this is an important step that helps us to distinguish between the mycobacteria and the other bacteria.
 The mycobacteria resist the effect of decolourizer because of the substantial lipoidal material or mycolic acid in the cell wall.
 Thus, mycobacteria are considered acid-fast bacteria, as they don’t allow the penetration of the acid decolourizer into the cell, and remains appear red.